jmenzies722/README/README.md

 👋 Hi there!
-I'm Joshua Menzies
+I'm Josh

 🌟 Welcome to my profile!
 I'm a passionate software engineer with a diverse tech stack and a love for creating impactful applications and solutions.
 Let's dive in and explore what I have to offer: